Uemerson/go-roadmap/going-deeper/context/README.md

 7. Be Mindful of Goroutine Leaks: Always ensure that goroutines associated with a context are properly closed or terminated to avoid goroutine leaks.

+# Context in Real-World Scenarios

+Context in Golang is widely used in various real-world scenarios.
+Let’s explore some practical examples where context plays a crucial role.

+## Context in Microservices

+In a microservices architecture, each service often relies on various external dependencies and communicates with other services.
+Context can be used to propagate important information, such as authentication tokens, request metadata, or tracing identifiers, throughout the service interactions.

+## Context in Web Servers

+Web servers handle multiple concurrent requests, and context helps manage the lifecycle of each request.
+Context can be used to set timeouts, propagate cancellation signals, and pass request-specific values to the different layers of a web server application.

+## Context in Test Suites

+When writing test suites, context can be utilized to manage test timeouts, control test-specific configurations, and enable graceful termination of tests.
+Context allows tests to be canceled or skipped based on certain conditions, enhancing test control and flexibility.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)